 Marco Polo brought kites to Europe, and by the 1700s they were in use for scientific study of temperature, flight, and other matters — including Ben Franklin’s famous electrical experiments.
 Numerous experiments were made with the idea of using kites for human flight, and in the early 20th century one man actually flew across the English Channel with a kite.

 The combination of serious purpose and fun makes kites ideal for the end of the school year.

-Carson Dellosa’s Everything for Spring Bulletin Board Set includes a kite, as well as a bunch of smaller pieces which are great for decorating end-of-year work.
-Slap that kite up in the center of your bulletin board and let each student post his or her best paper with a butterfly or cloud in the corner for a nice wrap-up activity.
+Kite bulletin boards can be easy.
+Let each student post his or her best paper with a kite cutout in the corner for a nice wrap-up activity.
 The students reflect on the things they’ve learned this year, you have your classroom refreshed for the end of the year.

 On the other hand, actual kites make fantastic bulletin boards.
 Drape it over some blue paper.
 Have students make their own, and use those, or carefully pin up a ready-made kite and you can go fly it over summer vacation.

 Slogans for kite bulletin boards:

 - “Reaching New Heights”

 Set up a classroom library with books about kites: